-Action Cost Partner - Action Cost Partner Eco Soc /Env Total Investigate the feasibility of a pedestrian/cyclist connection along Cabbage Tree Creek from Church Street to the John Street Crossing This connection will need careful consideration of flood levels of Cabbage Tree Creek and may \$ \$ Funding: - Grants - Developer Contributions Mogo LALC Crown Lands \$ \bigcirc 6 require an elevated platform.
-Continue to advocate TfNSW to reduce speed limits in the Village Advocacy of TfNSW is a focus to deliver lower speed limits should be investigated such as \$ \$ \$ Funding: - TfNSW Council TfNSW \$ • 6 (40km) along the Princes Highway to create a safer environment for pedestrians by slowing vehicles approach into the Village. • \$ Continue to advocate TfNSW to provide formalised crossings of the Princes Highway at Annett Street and Tomakin Road 6 Funding: - TfNSW Council TfNSW (\$) © A new crossing of the Princes Highway should be provided at Annett Street to improve pedestrian safety and accessibility.
+Action Cost Partner Return Action Cost Partner Eco Soc /Env Total Investigate shuttle bus connections to help alleviate parking pressures Shuttle services that connect Mogo with other destinations such as Batemans Bay and Tomakin have the opportunity to alleviate parking pressures through providing an alternative mode of transport. \$ \$ \$ Funding: - Contributions Plan Council Services and tourism operators such as Mogo Wildlife Park Landowners Private operators \$ \$ \$ © 0 0 6 Continue to advocate TfNSW to reduce speed limits in the Village Advocacy of TfNSW is a focus to deliver lower speed limits should be investigated such as (40km) along the Princes Highway to create a safer environment for pedestrians by slowing vehicles approach into the Village. \$ \$ \$ Funding: - TfNSW Council TfNSW \$ \$ ⊙ ⊙ ♡ 6 Continue to advocate TfNSW to provide formalised crossings of the Princes Highway at Annett Street and Tomakin Road A new crossing of the Princes Highway should be provided at Annett Street to improve pedestrian safety and accessibility.
 Advocacy of TfNSW is a focus to deliver this outcome.
 A new crossing of the Princes Highway should be provided at Tomakin Road to improve pedestrian safety and accessibility.
 Advocacy of TfNSW is a focus to deliver this outcome.
-This should also include advocating for widened and safer pedestrian movement across the bridge to and from Mogo school to the Village centre when it is up for renewal/upgrade. \$ \$ \$ © ♡ 6 Advocate to TfNSW to improve parking on eastern side of highway in front of Primary School Improvements to parking along the highway should be coordinated with TFNSW and Mogo Primary school during peak times such as drop off / pick up so that pedestrian safety and accessibility can be improved. \$ \$ \$ Funding: - TfNSW Council TfNSW (\$) (\$) (\$) © © ♡ 6 Advocate agencies/providers for better access to digital infrastructure such as town Wi-Fi Advocate technology providers for better infrastructure and faster and more reliable high speed internet and to build digital literacy. \$ \$ \$ Funding: - N/A Council Landowners Business Chamber LALC Local residents \$ \$ ••• 7 Investigate the feasibility in increasing recreational activities at Mogo Recreation Park Investigate and evaluate the best and feasible recreational activities for all-ages, aligning with the recreational use of Mogo Recreation Park.
-This includes future master planning to coordinate the Business Chamber Community hub / pump track with trail related facilities such as parking and shuttle drop off areas. \$ \$ \$ Funding: - Grants - Developer Contributions Council Local residents Business Chamber \$ \$ \$ ••• 7 Investigate a multi-function cultural / community space on the corner of Tomakin Road and Princes Highway This location provides an opportunity for a cultural and community space given the seperation from the commercial heart of the Village.
-Opportunity for additional parking should also be explored in this location. \$ \$ Funding: - Grant Community Groups Crown Mogo LALC Council (\$) (\$) ••• 7
+This should also include advocating for widened and safer pedestrian movement across the bridge to and from Mogo school to the Village centre when it is up for renewal/upgrade. § § § Funding: - TfNSW Council TfNSW \$ \$ ⊚ ⊗ 6 Advocate to TfNSW to improve parking on eastern side of highway in front of Primary School Improvements to parking along the highway should be coordinated with TFNSW and Mogo Primary school during peak times such as drop off / pick up so that pedestrian safety and accessibility can be improved. \$ \$ \$ Funding: - TfNSW Council TfNSW (\$) (\$ ⊙ ⊙ ♡ 6 Advocate agencies/providers for better access to digital infrastructure such as town Wi-Fi Advocate technology providers for better infrastructure and faster and more reliable high speed internet and to build digital literacy. \$ \$ \$ Funding: - N/A Council Landowners Business Chamber LALC Local residents (\$) \$ ⊙ ⊙ 7